uva-cs/dsa2/docs/syllabus.md

 Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of just under 4 days (i.e. just under 96 hours) late.
 For example, anywhere from 1 second late to 24 hours late receives 25% percent off.
 Due to how the different grading systems work, that ends up being 2.5 points off for each late day for each problem set, and 25% off per each late day for the programming assignments.

 You may request an extension on any assignment (PA or PS) for any reason -- there is an automated system, linked to from the Canvas landing page, for this.
-That extension is 4 days.
-HOWEVER, you only have 8 such "free late passes" during the semester -- once they are used up, there will not be any more.
+That extension is 4 days.  **HOWEVER**, you only have 8 such "free late passes" during the semester -- once they are used up, there will not be any more.
 An extension will delay the onset of the late penalty by 4 days -- so if you get an extension, then the late penalty does not kick in until the 5th day after the due date.

 This extension rule does not apply to quizzes, exams, or any in-class activities.
 It only applies to programming assignments (PAs) and written assignments (PSs).